-Gale Katchur State of the City Address: "We must be doing something right" - FortSaskOnline.com
+Katchur's State of the City Address: "We must be doing something right" - FortSaskOnline.com

 Fort Saskatchewan mayor Gale Katchur gave her State of the City Address on Wednesday (Mar.6).

-In front of a crowd at the Fort Sask Chamber luncheon, mayor Katchur talked about the year in review, stating the city has a bright future.
+In front of a large crowd at the Fort Sask Chamber luncheon, Katchur talked about the year in review, stating the city has a bright future.

-She mentioned the projects that were built, such as Taurus Field, the curling rink renovations and the Strathcona County annexation.
-Katchur said that Fort Sask is the tenth-fastest growing municipality in Canada for cities with more than 5000 people.
+She mentioned the projects that were complete such as Taurus Field, the curling rink renovations and the Strathcona County annexation.
+According to Katchur, Fort Saskatchewan is the tenth-fastest growing municipality in Canada for cities with more than 5,000 people.

-When talking about current and upcoming projects, mentions of the new skate park, renovations at Harbour Pool and the possibility of adding a new pool and performance rink onto to Dow Centennial Centre were brought up.
+When talking about current and upcoming projects, there were mentions of the new skate park, renovations at Harbour Pool and the possibility of adding a new pool and performance rink onto to Dow Centennial Centre.

 "It really is exciting when you look at what happened in Fort Saskatchewan in 2018 and what we're looking forward to."